Thomas F. Goldsmith

 Thomas Fredric Goldsmith was an American politician who served as Republican mayor of Easton, Pennsylvania from 1993 until his resignation in 2003 to serve on the Pennsylvania Liquor Control Board until 2011.

-Early life
+Early life and education

 Goldsmith was an Easton, Pennsylvania native, and was born on August 28, 1939, to Mary Louise Née Miles and Francis Goldsmith.
 He graduated from Blair Academy in 1957 and Lafayette College in 1963.
-In college he joined the Young Republicans club of Easton.
+In college, he joined the Young Republicans club of Easton.
 He also served in the New Jersey Army National Guard.
-He worked as a banker for the First Valley Bank, a stockbroker for W. E. Hutton & Co. and was a consultant for the Easton Area Sewer Authority.
+He worked as a banker for the First Valley Bank, a stockbroker for W. E. Hutton & Co., and was a consultant for the Easton Area Sewer Authority.

 Career

 Easton City Council

 Since his time as a consultant for the sewer board, Goldsmith was a perennial candidate for offices around Easton.
 He first got elected to the Easton city council in 1968, an office he would hold until 1988.
 Following his departure from office he would continue to run consistently as a perennial candidate.